evkx/evkx.github.io/content/guides/evsearch/_index.md

 ### WLTP Consumption base trim

-This sort models based on the consumption for base model for the WLTP cyclus
+This sorts model based on the consumption for the WLTP cycle

 [See search result](/evsearch/?sortOrder=WltpBasicConsumption)